solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-02-FunctionApp-DotNet/README.md

 - For the name, type **ShowDatabasesFunction**
 - Select the project path
 - Select **Next**
-- For the functions works, select **.NET 8.0 Isloated**
+- For the functions works, select **.NET 8.0 Isolated**
 - For the function type, select **Http Trigger**
 - For the Storage account, select **Storage Emulator**
 - For the authorization level, select **Function**
 - Select **Create**
-- Open the **Function1.cs** file, update the function class (in `Function1.cs`) to the following.
+- Open the **Function1.cs** file, and update the function class (in `Function1.cs`) to the following.
 This Function completes the following tasks when its HTTP endpoint receives a request:
   - Connecting to the Azure Database for PostgreSQL Flexible Server instance provisioned in the ARM template
   - Generating a list of databases on the PostgreSQL instance
   - Building a formatted response